Routine Eye Exams are available at all of our locations.

 Having a comprehensive, dilated eye exam every year, or as recommended by your eye doctor, can help detect eye-related diseases (cataracts, glaucoma, macular degeneration, diabetic retinopathy) or refractive errors (nearsightedness, farsightedness, and astigmatism).
 Early detection and treatment can help preserve your vision for a lifetime.

 At Eye Specialists of Mid-Florida, we specialize in caring for your special eyes.
-Our Board Certified physicians provide the highest quality eye care in a compassionate, friendly and comfortable environment.
+Our Board Certified Optometrists provide the highest quality eye care in a compassionate, friendly, and comfortable environment.
 We have eight convenient locations in Auburndale, Clermont, Haines City, Lake Wales, Lakeland (Harden Blvd. & CR 540-A), Sebring, and Winter Haven.
 Call 1-800-EYES (3937) today to schedule your next eye exam.